-We didn’t come to the Big Island to play it safe, however, so soon we’re back on the road and headed for perhaps the most inhospitable spot on the island.
-Mauna Kea looms nearly 13,800 feet above sea level, and anyone venturing to the top of this dormant volcano risks altitude sickness, which can be fatal.
+We didn’t come to the Big Island to play it safe, however, so soon we’re back on the road and headed for one of the most inhospitable spots on the island.
+Mauna Kea looms nearly 13,800 feet above sea level, making it the tallest peak in the state of Hawaii.
+Anyone venturing to the top of this dormant volcano risks altitude sickness, which can be fatal.

 Those under the age of 16 or who suffer from various health problems, such as high blood pressure, should not go to the summit.
-If you’ve been scuba diving, you must wait at least 18 hours before ascending higher than 2000 feet (something to keep in mind wherever you go on this mountainous isle).
+If you’ve been scuba diving, you should wait the same interval before ascending as you would before flying.
 Couple these warnings with the steep, winding roads and the possibility of flipping your vehicle (it happens), and you’ve got a nice little recipe for an anxiety attack.

 After acclimating at the visitors center at 9,300 feet for an hour, we direct our four-wheel drive rental car up the final leg of punishing switchbacks until we rise above the clouds and watch the last hardy shrubs disappear below us.

 With only smooth red hills silhouetted against piercing blue skies, the landscape is so alien, I wouldn’t be surprised to see the Mars rover tooling along beside us.

 As we step out of the car and into the cold, whistling wind to pose for photographs before the silver domes glinting in the sun, I feel I should be wearing a space suit and planting the American flag.

 But the highlight of our trip isn’t touching the sky.
 It is descending to the depths of the green, tranquil valleys on the northeastern tip of the isle.